To earn your high school equivalency diploma in Alaska you must take and pass four independent tests (modules) that make up the GED exam.

 - 175 – 200 = College Ready GED Score plus College Credit

 You must take the four GED tests (modules) entirely on a computer.
-The four subtests are in the subject areas of Social Studies, Math (Mathematical Reasoning), Literacy (Reasoning through Language Arts-RLA), and Science.
+Paper-and-pencil testing is a thing of the past.
+The four subtests cover the academic subject areas of Social Studies, Math (Mathematical Reasoning), Literacy (Reasoning through Language Arts-RLA), and Science.

-You don’t need to take a prep course first in Alaska but you are strongly advised to get well prepared because the GED exam has not become any easier.
+Though you are not required in Alaska to take a prep course, you are strongly advised to get well prepared because the GED exam is a very challenging assessment.
 The passing standards are set in such a way and at such a level that some forty percent of high school graduates would not pass the GED exam on the first try!

 You can attend a prep class in a brick-and-mortar facility and your local book store or community library will also have prep books and other material available.